-Policies Beneficial to All
+Policies Beneficial to All / Reforms Beneficial to All

 The Center for Democracy Foundation contributes to ensuring a better understanding of the social aspect of Serbia’s EU accession process and reforms

 Policies Beneficial to All: Measuring the Social Impact of Public Policies through Empowerment and Inclusion of Citizens is a one-year project organised by the Center for Democracy Foundation and supported by the Open Society Foundation, Serbia (2019-2020).

 The social aspect of EU accession is critical to improving the quality of life of the citizenry and in supporting them in the reform process as well as the further movement towards the European Union.
 Quality education, healthcare, a healthy labour market, quality employment and healthy earnings, social protection, a healthy environment, reduced levels of inequality, and access to justice are just some of the issues that the people of Serbia consider priority in terms of quality of life.